mimbrero/daikon_modified/README.md

 	- Format: YYYY-MM-DDTHH:MM:SS.mmZ (Miliseconds are optional)

 ## Unary invariants for sequences
+- SequenceStringElementsAreUrl (True if all the elements of an array are of type URL)
+- SequenceFixedLengthString (True if all the elements of an array have the same length)
+- SequenceStringElementsAreNumeric (True if all the elements of an array are Numeric)

 # Derived variables
 ## Suppressed derived variables
-- SequenceStringElementsAreUrl (True if all the elements of an array are of type URL)
-- SequenceFixedLengthString (True if all the elements of an array have the same length)

 # Modifications in computeConfidence
 Modified the computeConfidence function of Invariant types that simply returned "Invariant.CONFIDENCE_JUSTIFIED"